AULFA/opdsget/README.md

       The zip archive that will be created for the feed
   * --output-directory
-      The directory that will contain the downloaded feed objects
+      The directory that will contain the downloaded feed objects --uri-rewrite-scheme
+      The scheme that will be used for rewritten URIs
+      Default: file
 ```

 To download a feed `http://example.com/feed.atom` to directory